Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 That's a little rude, right?

-I mean, if I'm asking for definitions and you're saying, well, definitions are going to bog us down.
+I mean, if I'm asking for definitions and you're saying, well, definitions are going to bargain down if I disagree with you.

-Yeah, I I was going to say it would probably have been easier if I had laid out the foundation of the argument and then we could go back to Okay, so instead of telling me what you could have done, just tell me what your definitions are of right wing and fascist.
+Yeah, I was going to say it would have probably been easier if I had laid out the foundation of the argument and then we could go back to the rather than tell me what you could have done, just tell me what your definitions are of right-wing and fascist.

 Sure.